aristanetworks/avd-workshops/workshops/git.md

 ### **Pull request**

-A Pull Request in Git allows a contributor (you) to ask a maintainer (owner) of origin repository to review code changes you wish to merge into a project.
+A Pull Request in Git allows a contributor (you) to ask a maintainer (owner) of the origin repository to review code changes you wish to merge into a project.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the `main` branch.

 Once all changes have been agreed upon, the maintainer of the original repo will merge your changes.
 At this point, your code changes are visible in the origin project repo.

-#### Steps to initiate a Pull Request
+#### Steps to Initiate a Pull Request

-1. On GitHub.com, navigate to the main page of the repository.
+1. On GitHub.com, navigate to the main page of your forked repository.
 2. In the "Branch" menu, choose the branch that contains your commits.
 3. Above the list of files, click the Contribute drop-down and click Open pull request.
 ![PR](assets/images/git_pullrequest.png){: style="width:750px"}
-4. Verify the `base repository:` is set to **`PacketAnglers/workshops`**.
-Set the `compare:` branch to your `add-vlan-40` branch.
+4. Verify the `base repository:` is set to **`aristanetworks/ci-workshops-fundamentals`** and `base:` is set to **`main`**.
+Set the `head repository:` to your forked repo and `compare:` to the **`add-vlan-40`** branch.
 ![PR Info](assets/images/git_pullrequest_info.png){: style="width:750px"}
-5. Type a title and description for your pull request.
+5. Add a title and description for your pull request.
 6. Click Create pull request.

-This will generate a Pull Request on the main project repository **`PacketAnglers/workshops`**.
-The owner/maintainer can then merge the pull request once all changes are satisfied.
+This will generate a Pull Request on the main project repository **`aristanetworks/ci-workshops-fundamentals`**.
+The owner/maintainer can merge the pull request once all changes are satisfied.

 ### **Cleanup**

-After a Pull Request is merged, you may wish to cleanup your old branch.
+After merging a Pull Request, you may cleanup your old branch.

 1. Delete your branch on GitHub and your local host.
 2. Sync your Forked repo (below)